nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a client : `delete`

-Deletes the specified client from the address book.
+Deletes the specified client from FAid

 Format: `delete INDEX`